EU ministers focus on banking union, help for Spain

 "We need to break the poisonous link between sovereigns and banks," said one EU diplomat close to discussions.
 "It's about solidarity.
 It can't happen overnight.
 It is difficult stuff."

 A banking union is also contentious because it will likely shift power from national regulators to a higher authority, such as the European Central Bank.
-France and Germany want the ECB to take charge of major banks, rather than leaving oversight with the EU's fledgling European Banking Authority.
+France and Germany want the ECB to take charge of major systemic banks, rather than leaving oversight with the European Banking Authority.

 One of the biggest divisions in the debate about such a union is whether it will apply only to countries in the euro zone, or to all 27 member states in the European Union.